 The once vibrant and healthy Tamil theatre has visibly (and perhaps audibly) gone silent for sometime now; it is not though entirely or exactly dormant but it has stopped making waves since long.
 Or may be it is drawing its last breath… One or two like the ’70s dramatists like Kathadi Ramamurthy and Y G Mahendra seem to be persisting against all odds but for whom it is nearly dead, well almost.
 Sad, but inevitable reality?
 Satellite tv did to Tamil stage dramas what not even celluloid films could manage to do for a whopping 40-50 years, reasons for which can be attributed for a variety of causes.
-Mass media came home with the idiot box and did not deem to be reserved for a selective, ‘appreciative’ audience as the stage plays seemed to command and cater to.
-Atleast it was fashionable for middle-class folks of the 1970s and 80s to hold ‘sabha’ memberships, attending fortnightly plays like kind of an unmissable ritual.
+Mass media came home with the idiot box, not reserved for a selective, ‘appreciative’ audience as the stage plays seemed to command and cater to.
+Atleast it was fashionable for middle-class folks of the 1970s and 80s to hold ‘sabha’ memberships, and attending fortnightly plays was like kind of an unmissable ritual.
 The sabha appearance became a social status where one flaunted his/her friends and family.
 The odd films were here and there but the dramas were a huge draw and mainstay of quality family entertainment.
 Expensive, to start matters with or perhaps privileged to those who had ‘the aesthetic sense’ and ‘good company.’

 Revival of Tamil Theatre: ‘Ponniyin Selvan’ by Kalki